nmwsharp/geometry-central/docs/docs/surface/halfedge_mesh/mutation.md

 ??? func "`#!cpp void HalfedgeMesh::compress()`"

     Re-index the elements of the mesh to yield a dense enumeration.
 Invalidates all `Vertex`, `Edge` (etc) objects.
+All `VertexData<>`, `FaceData<>`, etc containers are automatically resized and re-indexed.

     Does nothing if the mesh is already compressed.

 !!! note "Preserving notable elements"

-    In some rare situations, you might want to manuallly keep track of a significant mesh elements (vertices, faces, etc) through a call to `compress()` (which invalidates all element references).
+    In some rare situations, you might want to manually keep track of a significant mesh elements (vertices, faces, etc) through a call to `compress()` (which invalidates all element references).

     One way to do this is to leverage the `MeshData<>` containers, which automatically stay valid through updates: